nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Aspect: How to implement tag add:**

-* **Alternative 1 (current choice):** Creates a new person with the tag included.
+* **Alternative 1 (current choice):** Creates a new contact with the tag included.
-    * Pros: Prevents direct access into the tags of a person.
+    * Pros: Prevents direct access into the tags of a contact.
     * Cons: Potential error occurs if some form of duplication is allowed.

-* **Alternative 2:** Directly add the tag into the person .
+* **Alternative 2:** Directly add the tag into the contact .
     * Pros: Easy to implement.
-    * Cons: Easy to access into the tags of a person.
+    * Cons: Easy to access into the tags of a contact.
 Could cause accidental bugs.

 _{Explain here how the data archiving feature will be implemented}_